 On June 1, 2015, the property was terminated and the related claims lapsed on July 2, 2015.
-The Company decided to terminate the property and write it down to \$Nil to focus its financial resources on Silicon Ridge Project instead of incurring the cost of maintaining claims which are strictly grassroots exploration targets.
-The Company wrote off \$125,500 in acquisition costs and \$50,302 in exploration costs during the year ended April 30, 2016.
+The Company decided to terminate the property and write it down to \$Nil to focus its financial resources on Silicon Ridge project instead of incurring the cost of maintaining claims which are strictly grassroots exploration targets.
+The Company wrote off \$125,500 in acquisition costs and \$50,302 in exploration costs during the six months ended January 31, 2017.